urre/jekyllbase/readme.md

 ### Build for production for use on Github Pages

+No special build required.
+Github is doing the work for you.

+But, you can also build this build using:

 	gulp github

 ### Build for production for use on AWS or separate hosting/VPS